luttje/filament-user-attributes/docs/manual-configurations.md

 ## 🎈 Filament Livewire Components

-Filament Livewire components work roughly the same.
+Filament Livewire components work roughly the same, but you additionally need to implement a static `getModel` method that returns the model class that should be used for the component.
 We also implement the `UserAttributesConfigContract` method `getUserAttributesConfig` so the configuration is retrieved from the model that specifies configurations.

 ```php
 use Luttje\FilamentUserAttributes\Contracts\UserAttributesConfigContract;